chantelwetzel-noaa/copper_rockfish_2021/write_up/wa/_main.utf8.md

 These values were fixed within the base model for male and female copper rockfish.
 While the growth differences between sexes was limited for copper rockfish, sex-specific parameterization was used in the hopes that it would allow the length data to the most informative within the assessment.
 The coefficient of variation (CV) around young and old fish was fixed at a value of 0.10 for both sexes.
 The length-at-age curve with the CV around length-at-age by sex is shown in Figure \ref{fig:len-age-ss}.

-In contrast, the length-at-age values cited in the 2013 data-moderate assessment [@cope_data-moderate_2013] for copper rockfish (although not directly used by the data-moderate model) were from Lea [-@lea_biological_1999].
+In contrast to the current approach, the length-at-age values cited in the 2013 data-moderate assessment [@cope_data-moderate_2013] for copper rockfish (although not directly used by the data-moderate model) were from Lea [-@lea_biological_1999].
 The $L_{\infty}$ from the Lea study were quite a bit larger for both sexes than those estimated for this assessment using recent length and age data off the coast of Oregon and Washington.
 In the Lea [-@lea_biological_1999] young fish were well sampled, however, there were very few observations of fish older than 12 years of age (less than 5 total) which appears to have led to a poorly informed estimate of $L_{\infty}$.

+For the sake of parsimony, the length-age samples were pooled across sources to estimate a single length-at-age curve for copper rockfish in California north of Point Conception, Oregon, and Washington.
+In the future, if adequate area based length-age samples across a range of fishery-dependent and -independent source are available, copper rockfish growth should be re-evaluated for possible area-specific variation.

 ### Maturation and Fecundity

-Maturity-at-length based on the work of Hannah [-@hannah_length_2014] which estimated the 50 percent size-at-maturity of 34.8 cm and slope of -0.6 off the coast of Oregon with maturity asymptoting to 1.0 for larger fish (Figure \ref{fig:maturity}).
+Maturity-at-length is based upon the work of Hannah [-@hannah_length_2014] which estimated the 50 percent size-at-maturity of 34.8 cm and slope of -0.6 for copper rockfish off the coast of Oregon with maturity reaching the asymptote of 1.0 for larger fish (Figure \ref{fig:maturity}).

-The fecundity-at-length was based on research Dick et al. [-@dick_meta-analysis_2017].
+The fecundity-at-length was based on research from Dick et al. [-@dick_meta-analysis_2017].
 The fecundity relationship for copper rockfish was estimated equal to 3.362e-07$L$^3.68^ in millions of eggs where $L$ is length in cm.
 Fecundity-at-length is shown in Figure \ref{fig:fecundity}.

 Table \ref{tab:growth-tab} shows the length-at-age, weight-at-age, maturity-at-age, and spawning output (the product of fecundity and maturity) assumed in the base model.

 ### Sex Ratio

-There was limited sex specific observations by length or age for all biological data sources (Figures \ref{fig:len-sex-ratio} and \ref{fig:age-sex-ratio}).
+There were limited sex specific observations by length or age across biological data sources.
+The sex ratio of copper rockfish by length and age across all available data sources off the West Coast are shown in Figures \ref{fig:len-sex-ratio} and \ref{fig:age-sex-ratio}.
 The sex ratio of young fish was assumed to be 1:1.

 <!--chapter:end:22biology.Rmd-->